Questions? 1(800) 915-0638 or email@example.com

 Factors that influence interpreter fees include certification levels required for the job, language, availability of interpreters, duration of the job, nature of the interpretation, mileage, travel time and/or lodging.
 Depending on the level of certification, there is usually a two hour to a half-day, industry practice, minimum requirement.
 Scheduling interpreter services in advance will help keep costs to a minimum.

-Advance scheduling, with as much advance notice as possible, will ensure local interpreters are hired.
+Scheduling with as much advanced notice as possible will ensure local interpreters are hired.
 Hiring a local interpreter means you can avoid costs related to travel time, mileage and possible lodging for interpreters who travel across counties for assignments.
 If you are seeking to hire licensed court interpreters from the state of California, consider the fact that there are only so many for each language pair, within a specific region of the state.
 Avoid running the risk of interpreter unavailability by booking someone in advance.